JulienTD/Avoid-Kuvid/README.md

 Step 1: Have `Node.js` and `npm` installed
 Step 2: Have `expo` installed (`npm install --global expo-cli`)
 Step 3: Install all dependencies by executing `npm ci`
+Step 4: Launch the patch by executing `./bin/patch_node_modules.bat` on Windows or `./bin/patch_node_modules.sh` on Linux
-Step 4: Launch the mobile application by executing `npm run start`
+Step 5: Launch the mobile application by executing `npm run start`

 ## Developers
 - Bae Jang Hoon